The EU General Data Protection Regulation (GDPR) will Begin On 25 May 2018 in the UK.

 - an organisation that carries out the regular and systematic monitoring of individuals on a large scale; or

-It is most important that someone in your organisation, or an external data protection advisor, takes proper responsibility for your data protection compliance and has the knowledge, support and authority to carry out their role effectively.
+It is most important that someone in your organisation, or an external data protection advisor, takes proper responsibility for your data protection compliance.
+This person must ensure you have the knowledge, support and skills to carry out their role effectively.

-If your organisation operates in more than one EU member state, you should determine your lead data protection supervisory authority and document this.
+If your organisation operates in more than one EU member state, you should look at your lead data protection supervisory authority and document this.

-The lead authority is the supervisory authority in the state where your main establishment is.
-Your main establishment is the location where your central administration in the EU is or else the location where decisions about the purposes and means of processing are taken and implemented.
-This is only relevant where you carry out cross-border processing – i.e. you have establishments in more than one EU member state or you have a single establishment in the EU that carries out processing which substantially affects individuals in other EU states.
+The lead factor is the supervisory authority in the state where your main establishment is.
+In addition, as a manager, your main establishment is the location where your central administration in the EU.
+This is only key where you carry out cross-border processing.
+For example, you have this in more than one EU member state.
+Furthermore, you may also have a single business in the EU that carries out processing which affects people in other EU states.

-If this applies to your organisation, you should map out where your organisation makes its most significant decisions about its processing activities.
-This will help to determine your ‘main establishment’ and therefore your lead supervisory authority.
+If this applies to your business, you should map out where you make the most significant choices about processing.
+This will help to determine your ‘main establishment’ and your lead authority.

-Visiting the ICO website is recommended up to the implementation date to ensure that implementation arrangements are both practical and compliant.
+Find out what is GDPR by visiting the ICO website.
+This is to ensure arrangements are practical and compliant.